realcundo/nu_plugin_dcm/README.md

 A [nushell](https://www.nushell.sh/) plugin to parse [DICOM](https://en.wikipedia.org/wiki/DICOM) objects.

 This plugin is in the early stage of the development.
-It is usable but it might not be able to cope with all DICOM objects.
-One notable limitation is that all DICOM objects are expected to have a preamble.
+It is usable but it might not be able to cope with all DICOM objects or DicomWeb inputs.
+See [Known limitations for details](#known-limitations).

 I'm still trying to figure out what is the most useful way of using this plugin.
 Please feel free to try it out, send feedback in [Discussions](https://github.com/realcundo/nu_plugin_dcm/discussions) or report problems in [Issues](https://github.com/realcundo/nu_plugin_dcm/issues).